-The Best Expert Tips for Surviving Your First Waxing
+The Best Expert Tips for Surviving Your First Wax

 Welcome to Waxing 101.
 With the help of Lora Keyles from New York City’s Eve Salon, Amy McLain Master Esthetician, and Jessica Johnson the Founder of Jessica Johnson Beauty, we’re answering those beginner questions you’ve been afraid to ask out loud.

-For instance, does your waxer need to know everything and just how how long does our hair have to be?
+For instance, does your waxer need to know everything and just how how long does your hair have to be in order to be waxable?
 Yep, we’re going there.
 Keep reading for 7 important points to keep in mind before your first appointment.

 Choose a Good Waxer